pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/en_Pseudoregalia.md

 These are the filler items used in balancing:

 * Healing: restores one pip of health
-* Major Power: gives one level of magic
+* Magic Power: gives one level of magic

 By default, none of your items are restricted to your world, meaning any item can appear in anyone's world in the multiworld.